AjayShukla007/Journey_100dayOfCode/Readme.md

 #### Bit Manipulation:
 - Solved Smallest Subarrays With Maximum Bitwise OR on leetcode with tc of O(n) and sc of O(n) Beats 100.00% in runtime and 100.00% in Memory with JavaScript

+### day 88 of #100DaysOfCode
+- Working on User Interaction Log in RTPS video streaming web app
+- Learning Bit Manipulation

+#### Bit Manipulation:
+- Solved Number of Steps to Reduce a Number to Zero on leetcode with tc of O(n) and sc of O(n) Beats 100.00% in runtime and 100.00% in Memory with JavaScript